tertle/com.bovinelabs.anchor/README.md

 Additionally, if you have my [Core](https://gitlab.com/tertle/com.bovinelabs.core) library, Unity [Physics](https://docs.unity3d.com/Packages/com.unity.physics@latest) or [Localization](https://docs.unity3d.com/Packages/com.unity.localization@latest) installed, BovineLabs Anchor will provide extra built-in tabs.

+Note, if you're using Core, you currently need to use the 1.3.2-net branch.

 ### Setup
 Setting up BovineLabs Anchor is similar to a regular AppUI application, with the key difference being that you'll use `BLUIAppBuilder` or your own inherited version instead of `UIToolkitAppBuilder`.
 If you're unfamiliar with AppUI, please check out its MVVM and Redux sample.